Up Your Game

 4. The Middle Return Advantage

-It might sound counterintuitive, but in singles, returning down the middle is better than returning wide.
+It might sound counterintuitive, but in solo play, returning down the middle is better than returning wide.

 "Approaching middle is actually a really good option and returning middle because then you can cut off the angles," Fu says.
 "If you return wide, you're actually giving them more angles to work with."